karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Follow-through: finalized removeKeys implementation as a supertype of all overloads (accepting strict and projected inputs) and returning strict domain items, satisfying overload compatibility (TS2394) during build/docs.

+- Fix: resolved TS2394 in EntityManager.removeKeys by adding generic K to the implementation and widening its parameter to accept strict/projected record(s) (single/array).
+Kept return as strict DomainItem(s); overloads remain authoritative.